input-output-hk/cardano-docs.iohk.io/_docs/for-contributors/2017-01-01-building-from-source.md

 ## Building Cardano SL node for Testing Purpose

 If you want to test functionality of Cardano SL node in our [testnet](/timeline/testnet/), you should go to the root directory of the repository and switch to release branch, for example, `cardano-sl-0.2`.
-After that build a node with this command:
+After that, build a node with this command:

 ~~~ bash
 CSL_SYSTEM_TAG=linux64 stack build --flag cardano-sl-core:-dev-mode